 Graduation is held twice a year.
 The traditional spring commencement ceremonies, held in May, for the University and the Women's College follow the same format but are scheduled separately to reflect the individual characteristics and traditions of the respective divisions.
 The winter ceremony will be a composite ceremony of all students.
-The May ceremony will be comprised of spring graduates and the winter ceremony (held in December or January) will be for summer and fall graduates.
+The May ceremony will be for summer and fall graduates.